Florida High School Age Limits and Graduation Requirements | 2025

 A: The maximum admission age is 21, with exceptions for special education IEPs extending beyond compulsory school attendance age.

-Q: How many volunteer hours for high school in Florida?
+How many volunteer hours are required for high school in Florida?

 A: 30 community service hours as part of standard high school diploma requirements.

-A: Through accelerated learning mechanisms including dual enrollment, AP courses, summer sessions—potentially completing standard high school diploma requirements in three years.
+A: Through accelerated learning mechanisms, including dual enrollment, AP courses, and summer sessions, potentially complete standard high school diploma requirements in three years.

 Sources: